-- Policy 5.20.
+Policy 5.20.
 Coordinate housing needs in high-poverty areas.
-Meet the housing needs of underserved and under-represented populations living in high-poverty areas by coordinating plans and investments with housing programs. - Policy 5.21.
+Meet the housing needs of underserved and under-represented populations living in high-poverty areas by coordinating plans and investments with housing programs.

+Policy 5.21.
 Access to opportunities.
-Improve equitable access to active transportation, jobs, open spaces, high-quality schools, and supportive services and amenities in areas with high concentrations of under-served and under-represented populations and an existing supply of affordable housing. - Policy 5.22.
+Improve equitable access to active transportation, jobs, open spaces, high-quality schools, and supportive services and amenities in areas with high concentrations of under-served and under-represented populations and an existing supply of affordable housing.

+Policy 5.22.
 New development in opportunity areas.
-Locate new affordable housing in areas that have high/medium levels of opportunity in terms of access to active transportation, jobs, open spaces, high-quality schools, and supportive services and amenities. - 101.
-Finding: The Census Bureau uses a set of income thresholds that vary by family size and composition to determine who classifies as impoverished.
+Locate new affordable housing in areas that have high/medium levels of opportunity in terms of access to active transportation, jobs, open spaces, high-quality schools, and supportive services and amenities.

+101. Finding: The Census Bureau uses a set of income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.
 High poverty areas are interpreted to mean areas with more than 25% poverty rate.
 According to US HUD, census tracts around Elliot and the Central City have these higher poverty rates.
 The 13th Amendment supports these Housing policies by providing additional funding for the creation of affordable housing in the Interstate Corridor Urban Renewal Area.
-The housing sites are located in proximity to transportation, jobs, open space, schools, and other amenities.
-Two of the three sites are located directly on three separate bus lines, the other site is within walking distance to bus lines.
-Tubman, Eliot, and King schools are the nearest school to two of the sites.
-A communitybased oversight committee guides strategy, implementation and tracks progress toward meeting the North/Northeast Neighborhood Housing Strategy and the North/Northeast Neighborhood Preference Policy.
+A community-based oversight committee guides strategy, implementation and tracks progress toward meeting the North/Northeast Neighborhood Housing Strategy and the North/Northeast Neighborhood Preference Policy.

-- Policy 5.23.
+Policy 5.23.
 Higher-density housing.
-Locate higher-density housing, including units that are affordable and accessible, in and around centers to take advantage of the access to active transportation, jobs, open spaces, schools, and various services and amenities. - 102.
-Finding: None of the development sites are located directly in Centers as designated in the Comprehensive Plan.
+Locate higher-density housing, including units that are affordable and accessible, in and around centers to take advantage of the access to active transportation, jobs, open spaces, schools, and various services and amenities.

+102. Finding: None of the development sites are located directly in Centers as designated in the Comprehensive Plan.
 However, the sites are located in proximity to transportation, jobs open spaces, and schools.
-The 13th Amendment complies with these policies. - Policy 5.24.
+The 13th Amendment complies with these policies.

+Policy 5.24.
 Impact of housing on schools.
 Evaluate plans and investments for the effect of housing development on school enrollment, financial stability, and student mobility.
-Coordinate with school districts to ensure plans are aligned with school facility plans. - 103.
-Finding: David Douglas School District (DDSD) is the only school district in Portland with an adopted school facility plan.
+Coordinate with school districts to ensure plans are aligned with school facility plans.

+103. Finding: David Douglas School District (DDSD) is the only school district in Portland with an adopted school facility plan.
 None of the development proposed by the 13th Amendment will impact the David Douglas School District.